What Is Your Business Model?

 - inspiring new levels of engagement among readers.

 Like any non-profit, we keep our expenses incredibly low (e.g., our office rent is not exactly Manhattan-esque).
 Writers, designers, printers, and others generously donate their work and services for free.
 Our press runs are fairly short—2,500 copies or so—making our books limited editions.
-And to pay for it all, we ask people who like what we’re doing to support us via grants, checks, and the occasional wad of cash.
+And to pay for any expenses (mostly printing and postage) we ask people who like what we’re doing to support us via grants, checks, and the occasional wad of cash.

 In short, we are freed from the burden of profitability.
 That said, though our books don’t generate traditional profits, they create real value: